You know, I don't believe this, but I do believe it because I saw it.

 Yes.

-Your standard ordinary 40, 80, 120 watt bulb was causing climate change, ladies and gentlemen.
+Your standard, ordinary 40, 80, 120-watt bulb was causing climate change, ladies and gentlemen.

 You can't be blamed.

-I if I stop and think about this stuff long enough, I literally get mad.
+If I stop and think about this stuff long enough, I literally get mad.

-People are too stupid to know, so we've got to make sure they can't buy them.
+The idea that there's a wrong kind of light bulb, and the idea that there's a light bulb out there destroying the planet, people are too stupid to know, so we've got to make sure they can't buy them.

-Just a bunch of busybodies that cannot leave well enough alone.
+Just a bunch of busy bodies that cannot leave well enough alone.

 Did you hear what Justin Bieber did?